anton-yashin/LightMock.Generator/README.md

 # LightMock.Generator (Beta)

-Source generator that generates mocks by provided interfaces.
+Source generator that generates mocks by provided interfaces and classes.
 [Available on nuget](https://www.nuget.org/packages/LightMock.Generator/)

 ## How to use
 * Install [LightMock](https://github.com/seesharper/LightMock) and LightMock.Generator to your test project